Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/chargeback/chargeback.md

     ![Charge Plan Tab](images/chargeplantab.png " ")

-    We are using the universal charge plan, which allows us to set rates for CPU, memory, and storage.
-An extended plan can also be used to provide more flexibility in defining rates.
+    **Universal charge plan** establishes rates for three basic metrics (CPU, memory, and storage)

+    **Extended charge plan** enhances the universal plan to include entity-specific metrics

-    In this example, the rate is set to $1:
+    In this environment, the rate is set to $11 in the universal plan:
     - CPU is charged per hour
     - Memory is charged per GB/week
     - Storage is charged per GB/month